AdaCore/training_material/courses/rust_essentials/110_std_types/02-option.rst

 .. note::

-Rust replaces *null* with :rust:`Option` so “nothing” can’t panic behind your back
+  Rust replaces *null* with :rust:`Option` so "nothing" can’t panic behind your back